 Amsterdam Brain & Cognition (http://www.uva.nl/onderzoek/onderzoek-aan-de-uva/zwaartepunten/content/brain-and-cognition/brain-and-cognition.html)

-NL: EPP (Dutch-Flemish postgraduate school for research and education in experimental psychopathology): www.epp-research.nl; VGCT (Netherlands Organization for Cognitive Behavior Therapy); NIP (Netherlands Institute for Psychology), member of Addiction Board.
+NL: EPP (Dutch-Flemish postgraduate school for research and education in experimental psychopathology): www.epp-research.nl; VGCT (Netherlands Organization for Cognitive Behavior Therapy), section addiction.

 International: Association for Psychological Science (APS, fellow since 2011); Research Society for Alcoholism (RSoA).